SvenLieber/website/content/en/post/cordi-2023/index.md

 ![2024: NFDI meets EOSC](cordi-2023/2023-09-14_cordi-eosc-2024.jpg)

 Don't forget to share this post on social media and in your networks!
-Please also consider subscribing to my weekly Newsletter _FAIR Data Digest_ to receive more interesting content every Tuesday!
+Please also consider subscribing to my bi-weekly Newsletter _FAIR Data Digest_ to receive more interesting content every other Tuesday!
 <iframe src="https://fairdata.substack.com/embed" width="100%" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>